Index154/slideshow-gallery/README.md

 You can right click an image and select an action to perform on it:
 - Paused: Can be used to pause or unpause an image
 - Zoom: Can be used to open an image in a new window at a larger size.
 Clicking anywhere in this window will close it again
+- Change: Manually changes / rerolls an image.
+Works on "paused" images as well
 - Open in folder: Opens the folder the image is in and selects the image
 - Open: Opens the image with your OS' default application
-- Rate 5 to 1: Can be used to rate the image, see **ratings.json**.
+- Rate 5 to 1: Can be used to rate the image, see **ratings.json**
-- Move file: Moves the file to the configured target folder, see **config.json**.
+- Move file: Moves the file to the configured target folder, see **Select move target folder**

 ## Keyboard shortcuts
 - R: Reloads the window